 Associate editor, Turath journal (University of ZIANE ACHOUR, Djelfa)

 Member, Board of Directors, The American Academic Research Institute in Iraq (TAARII)

 Chapters in Books

-“Transition, Colonialism, Modernization; Living with ‘Ali Mubarak Pasha: State and Civil Society in Egypt.”
-In Living in Historic Cairo: Past and Present in an Islamic City, ed.
-Farhad Daftary, Elizabeth Fernea, and Azim Nanji (London: Azimuth Editions, The Institute of Islamic Studies, 2010).
+“Living with ‘Ali Mubarak pasha: State and Civil Society in Egypt.”
+In Living in Historic Cairo: Past and Present in an Islamic City, Farhad Daftary, Elizabeth Fernea, and Azim Nanji, eds.
+(London, UK: Azimuth Editions, 2010), pp. 160-169.

 Refereed Journal Articles